Politics & Values Program

 - Earning Credit

 Politics & Values (PSC 1011 and 1012W) satisfies all three prerequisites for a Political Science major in the Columbian College (PSC 1001, 1002 and 1003), as well as fulfilling a political theory requirement and a WID requirement.
+For the PSC minor, P&V fulfills 12 of 18 required credits, including the intro (1000 level course) and Group E requirement.

 For students in the Elliott School of International Affairs, Politics & Values will fulfill all the introductory Political Science courses (PSC 1001, 1002, and 1003), the "One Additional Humanities or Creative Arts" requirement, and a WID.
 As the course fulfills PSC 1003 (International Relations), students are exempt from taking Introduction to International Affairs.
 The P&V professor will remain in contact with your Elliott advisor and can be available to help answer questions regarding Elliott School requirements.

-Michael Lundholm
+Michael Sher

-BA '15
+BA '27

 Networking and Professional Development

 - Alumni speaker events: Students meet visiting alumni who come to share their experiences and advice.
-Past speakers have included college professors, newspaper writers, successful lawyers and bankers and many others who trace their roots back to P&V.

 - Washington policy community contacts: In the past, students have heard scholars from the United States Holocaust Memorial Museum speak about modern genocides, talked with high-level staffers from Congress about the educational preparation needed for a career on the Hill, visited sessions of the U.S. Supreme Court and toured the capital’s monuments to learn about the ideology behind the architecture.

-- Department research opportunities: P&V students also have access to research opportunities within the Political Science Department.
+Department research opportunities: P&V students also have access to research opportunities within the Political Science Department.